The best gaming monitors in 2024

 Gaming monitors can feature refresh rates anywhere from 60Hz to 500Hz, but every gamer should at least strive for a 120Hz panel.
 From there, the power you can output should play a significant part in making this decision, as you won't be able to enjoy a 360Hz refresh rate with weaker specs.

 While 120Hz should be your floor, safe bets for most gamers lie anywhere from 165Hz to 240Hz refresh rate.
-Both of these panel speeds are fast and will make a majority of the games you play smooth.
+Both of these fast panel speeds will make most of the games you play smooth.
 If you're into competitive gaming and need something that can accommodate absurdly high frame rates, consider at least 360Hz.

 Resolution: 2K is great for most

 If you have a budget gaming rig (RTX 3050/3060/4050), you probably won't need much more than 1080p, and it'll mean you can achieve higher framerates in the games you play.
-If you have a capable gaming rig (RTX 3070/4060/4070), 2K should be more than fine for a majority of titles, but you will have to take a hit performance for a crisper image.
+If you have a capable gaming rig (RTX 3070/4060/4070), 2K should be more than acceptable for most titles, but you will have to take a hit performance for a crisper image.
 If you have a high-end gaming rig (RTX 3080/3090/4080/4090), you can consider 4K resolution, but it will still tank performance in the biggest AAA games.

-If you're unsure of which one is right for you, we recommend sticking with 2K unless you're sporting a budget build.
+We recommend sticking with 2K unless you're sporting a budget build if you're unsure which one is right.
 If so, 1080p is fine.

 Budget: Fantastic affordable options exist

 If price matters less to you and you're willing to invest in the best of the best, expect to pay over $1,000.
-These monitors can have as high as 360Hz refresh rate, 4K resolution, a stunning OLED panel, and be larger than life.
-Since monitors are complimentary to a gaming rig itself, your budget should be decided by what you can run.
-There's no need to spend that much money on 360Hz and 4K if you can't even run games at framerates or resolution that high.
+These monitors can have as high as a 360Hz refresh rate, 4K resolution, and a stunning OLED panel; they are larger than life.
+Since monitors complement a gaming rig, your budget should be decided by what you can run.
+There's no need to spend that much money on 360Hz and 4K if you can't even run games at framerates or resolutions that high.

 How we test the best gaming monitors

-We put each gaming monitor through our standard benchmark testing by using a Klein K10 colorimeter to detect the brightness, sRGB, and DCI-P3 color gamut of the gaming monitor’s display.
-Then we evaluate each aspect of the gaming monitor, including its ports, performance, design and speakers.
+We put each gaming monitor through our standard benchmark testing by using a Klein K10 colorimeter to detect the brightness, sRGB, and DCI-P3 color gamut of its display.
+Then, we evaluate each aspect of the gaming monitor, including its ports, performance, design, and speakers.

-When it comes to the display, we typically play around 3 games of varying genres to get a feel of what each kind of game looks like on the display.
-We’ll also watch a movie trailer to see how watching live action stuff is presented on-screen.
-During our testing, we go through all of the modes and settings to determine which is best for each viewing experience.
+Regarding the display, we typically play around three games of varying genres to get a feel of what each kind of game looks like on the display.
+We’ll also watch a movie trailer to see how watching live-action stuff is presented on-screen.
+We go through the modes and settings during our testing to determine which is best for each viewing experience.

-Not every display is going to be super gorgeous and colorful, so we keep in mind the price of the gaming monitor before we determine our scores and our impressions.
+Not every display is going to be super gorgeous and colorful, so we consider the price of the gaming monitor before we determine our scores and impressions.